Nenkai/OpenAdhoc/README.md

     return EVENTRESULT_FILTER;
 }
 ```
---- End Translation Example ---

 </details>

-**Things that are okay to discard**
-* Following line numbers - attempting to follow line numbers for code that may be stripped from undefined original preprocessor directives or missing comment blocks can leave holes in the source, therefore prefered not to follow line numbers for better readability.
-* Logic order - It is common that scripts were written using such pattern: `nil != myObject` or `"Dog" == myString`.
-For readability, literals should always be on the right-hand side such as `myObject != nil`.

-**Things that should be preserved, or recommended to have**
-* All code of any kind should be present in the scripts; bugs should NOT be fixed but should **always** be marked with a `// BUG: <comment>` block.
-An example of this is usage of undeclared variables, typos.
-* Comments to help understand code in general are not needed but appreciated.
-* Usage of `PROJECT` and `ROOT` defines should be used everywhere besides the main module declarations.
-* Usage of other defines such as `EVENTRESULT` and `PAD` defines (list [here](https://github.com/Nenkai/GTAdhocToolchain/wiki/Builtin-Macros))

-### 3. Compilation, comparison, commit
+### 3. Decompilation/Contribution Guidelines
 * The 1st roadblock is squashing any mistakes in translating the disassembly if your translated code doesn't at least compile.
 You'll be on your own until you can get it to compile.
 * Once you successfully compile it, the next step is to revise the translated code to get it to completely match the original compiled code.
 To do so, disassemble both the original .adc and your new .adc.
-Use the included python compare script in the Toolchain's scripts folder to diff them.
+Use the included `GTAdhocCompare.py` script in the Toolchain's scripts folder to diff them.
 This will output an html file letting you view both disassemblies side-by-side.
 Red highlights indicate missing logic, and green highlights indicate added logic.
 Revise your translated code until all relevant red and green highlights from the comparison are eliminated.
+* You should always do this in multiple passes.
+For the first pass, ensure that most things match by comparing with `GTAdhocCompare.py`.
+Next, compare with `GTAdhoCompare.py` with the `-j` argument.
+This also allows comparing jump instruction indices to make sure branches match aswell.
+* Refer to below for things that can be omitted or not.

+#### Things that must be preserved, aka, contribution guidelines
+* The *logic* should be perfectly matching.
+No typos, misnaming, anything that otherwise would make a script behave differently.
+Sometimes because of compiler differences it may not be possible, but the goal is to have the logic match nonetheless.
+* All code of any kind should be present in the scripts; bugs should NOT be fixed but should **always** be marked with a `// BUG: <comment>` block.
+An example of this is usage of undeclared variables, typos.
+* Usage of `PROJECT` and `ROOT` defines should be used everywhere besides the main module declarations.
+* Usage of other defines must be used when applicable such as `EVENTRESULT` and `PAD` defines (list [here](https://github.com/Nenkai/GTAdhocToolchain/wiki/Builtin-Macros))
+* You should use preprocessor macros when the source code clearly shows use of one (i.e many statements on the same source line is a hint that a macro may've been used).
+* Comments to help understand code in general are not needed but appreciated.

+#### Things that are okay to discard
+* Following line numbers - attempting to follow line numbers for code that may be stripped from undefined original preprocessor directives or missing comment blocks can leave holes in the source, therefore prefered not to follow line numbers for better readability.
+Please make sure that the code is pretty much written in the same style as the projects already on this repository.
+* `SOURCE_FILE` instructions - These *will* be off due to path differences & the custom compiler emits them per file (on enter, and on exit to resume to the previous file).
+Earlier than GT5 had an issue in their compilers where `SOURCE_FILE` instructions were sometimes not emitted at the right spot.
+* Logic order - It is common that scripts were written using such pattern: `nil != myObject` or `"Dog" == myString`.
+For readability, literals should always be on the right-hand side such as `myObject != nil`.
+* `LOGICAL_OR`/`LOGICAL_AND` jump indices - The custom compiler may be slightly inaccurate when emitting these instructions.
+Namely the jump indices may look off (jumping to other `LOGICAL_*` rather than the end of a statement).
+This is okay to omit as the compiler does not implement short-circuit evaluation optimization like the original compiler does, but the way the instructions are executed will still produce the same result. **However it does make it a little harder to make sure that the logic matches when both `LOGICAL_AND` and `LOGICAL_OR`'s are used within the same statement, so make sure to review those instructions carefully!*
+* For GT5 and above, `LEAVE` instructions may be emitted that essentially cleanups local variables used within a statement (one is emitted at the end of any block statement `}` that should be clearing some variables).
+These may throw the jump indices a little, but as long as the logic still matches, this is okay to omit. `GTAdhocCompare` will not show leaves by default.
+The `-j` argument will not show them either, but may show a difference in jump indices.
+Make sure to review them.
+You can also use the `-l` argument to include `LEAVE` in the compare output.

-* Once your translated code is fully matching (or at least as close as possible), fork the repo, add your files to your fork, then make a pull request.
+**Once your translated code is fully matching (or at least as close as possible), fork the repo, add your files to your fork, then make a pull request.
 In the Pull request conversation, add any relevant information
 about your new files.
 If you have any mistakes that you are unable to correct, point them out for review and suggestions.
+Preferably your projects should be already matching and thus doesn't need verification.
+Otherwise open an issue.**

+> [!NOTE]
+> Since this is a custom compiler, some issues may pop up.
+Feel free to reach out on the [GTAdhocToolchain](https://github.com/Nenkai/GTAdhocToolchain) repository.
+> It should be capable of compiling most projects without issues, but it is not without issues.
+(Stack handling should be reworked eventually using GT7 compiler research. (as of 21/09/2025))

 ## 📜 History
 * August 2020 - Initial breakthrough in Adhoc, dissasembler built based on reverse-engineering